ChileBob/Zatsuma/USERGUIDE.md

 Bitcoin On-Chain transactions can be altered using RBF (Replace-By-Fee) until they have been confirmed.
 This presents a risk the vendor may not be paid, however confirmations can take a very long time which is inconvenient to all.

-Zcash does not have RBF, however it has 'transaction expiry' where payments are eventually cancelled by the network.
+Zcash has 'transaction expiry' where payments are eventually cancelled by the network.

 Bitcoin Lightning transactions confirm instantly.

 ## Messages

-Zatsuma allows users to send short text messages, either between two users or as a broadcast to all.
+Zatsuma allows users to send short text messages, either to individual users or as a broadcast to all.

-Some shops may find that useful, perhaps to send details about an order (three beers, burgers & fries for table 7) or so users can chat within the system.
+Some shops may find that useful, perhaps to send details about an order (three beers, burgers & fries for table 7) or so users can chat within the system and away from snoopy apps.

-The zatsuma client checks for new messages every minute, makes a noise when new messages arrive and shows an inbox.
+The zatsuma client checks for new messages every minute, makes a noise when they arrive and shows an inbox.

 To send a message, select a username (or everyone), type the message & click send.
 Its all rather basic.